dennyb87/elettrotecnica-serale/classe_4/inglese/uda_1/L03_11-10-2023_concuctors_and_insulators.md

 Materials where electrons can flow easily are called conductros.
 Metals are good **conductors** in that they contains a lot of free electrons, likewise some liquid and gases.

-To the contrary, materials where electrons finds cannot flow easily are **insulator** e.g. glass, rubber, plastic or wood, they opposes the flow of charges.
+To the contrary, materials where electrons cannot flow easily are **insulator** e.g. glass, rubber, plastic or wood, they opposes the flow of charges.

 Insulators are important for electrical safety, in fact electrical cables are made of a conducting material covered with an insulator to make them safe to touch.